-Every year when the holidays roll around, we look forward to serving — and devouring — our favorite seasonal treats.
+Every year when the holidays roll around, we look forward to serving - and devouring - our favorite seasonal treats.
 Although indulgent classics might seem rote to modern-day epicureans, these festive holiday foods are rooted in centuries of culinary tradition and innovation spanning time, culture and place.
+Whether you are setting your Thanksgiving table or decorating the Christmas tree, there are plenty of 18th century recipes to try out this holiday season.
 Many dishes iconic to contemporary holiday spreads have origins in Medieval feasts, while others date even further back in history to ancient times.
-Some of today’s holiday cuisine looks and tastes exactly as it did on Georgian, Colonial American or Victorian tables, but many others sustained noticeable changes over time.
+Some of today's holiday cuisine looks and tastes exactly as it did on Georgian, Colonial American or Victorian tables, but many others sustained noticeable changes over time.
+For this article, we are bringing out our recipe book and whipping up some classic 18th century recipes!
 Ahead, enjoy a glimpse into traditional holiday menus of yore with delectable recipes from history alongside M.S.
-Rau’s selection of antique wares perfect for entertaining throughout holiday festivities and special occasions.
+Rau's selection of antique wares perfect for entertaining throughout holiday festivities and special occasions.

 Could there be a better way to ring in the holiday season than combining chocolate and wine?
 This simple-yet-unexpected combination was brought to the Virginia Colony in the 18th century by English colonists and remains a popular wintertime favorite in historic Williamsburg today.
-Serve this warm, chocolatey treat in this resplendent royal service of eight gilt teacups by Tiffany & Co.“To Make Wine Chocolate,” 18th-century recipe
+Serve this warm, chocolatey treat in this resplendent royal service of eight gilt teacups by Tiffany & Co.

 - 2 cups sweet Sherry or Port wine